stephenhuo/Getting-and-Cleaning-Data/CodeBook.md

 'train/y_train.txt': Training labels.
 'test/X_test.txt': Test set.
 'test/y_test.txt': Test labels.

 Output
 The resulting tidydataset.txt dataset includes mean and standard deviation variables for the following original variables: tBodyAcc, tGravityAcc, tBodyAccJerk, tBodyGyro, tBodyGyroJerk, tBodyAccMag, tBodyAccJerkMag, tBodyGyroMag, tBodyGyroJerkMag, fBodyAcc, fBodyAccJerk, fBodyGyro, fBodyAccMag, fBodyBodyAccJerkMag, fBodyBodyGyroMag, fBodyBodyGyroJerkMag.
 All three X, Y, Z directions are included.

+Data Transformations
+The script, run_analysis.R, does the following tings:
+Load all the files
+Merges the testset and trainset files into a single data table, apply column labels Creates a subset containing only mean and std variables Computes the means of this secondary dataset, group by subject/activity.
+Saves this last dataset to Tidydataset.txt